nelson16silva/wavcoreinf/README.md

 <!-- badges: end -->

-wavcoreinf provides a flexible estimation and evaluation of wavelet core inflation from waveletbased signal estimation methods.
+wavcoreinf provides a flexible estimation and evaluation of wavelet core inflation from wavelet-based signal estimation methods.
 Functionals are developed to facilitate the estimation of several specifications such that it is easy to select the best one according to some criterions established in the core inflation literature.